Pique Dame (Suppé): Recordings

 It was recorded in the Klaus-von-Bismark-Saal, Cologne, 21–29 November 2006, with the same cast, orchestra, and conductor who gave the live concert performance of the work at the Cologne Philharmonie on 1 December 2006.
 The spoken dialogue is omitted in the recording.

 The overture on its own appears in numerous orchestral recordings, including Sir Neville Marriner conducting the Academy of St. Martin in the Fields on EMI, Georg Solti conducting the Vienna Philharmonic and John Barbirolli conducting the Hallé Orchestra.
 It also appears in Suppé: Overtures and Marches with Neeme Järvi conducting the Royal Scottish National Orchestra (released in 2013).
 One of the earliest recordings of the overture was in 1917 by the Victor Talking Machine Company.
+An excerpt from this overture plays at the very end of a M*A*S*H season 10 episode entitled "Picture This."